apache/activemq-artemis/docs/user-manual/en/ha.md

 - `allow-failback`

-  Whether a server will automatically stop when a another places a request to take over its place.
+  Whether a server will automatically stop when another places a request to take over its place.
 The use case is when the backup has failed over

 - `initial-replication-sync-timeout`